nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W12-2/tp/releases).
+2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W12-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your VolunSync application.
+3. Copy the file to the folder you want to use as the _home folder_ for your VolunSync application.

-1. Open your computer's command terminal:
+4. Open your computer's command terminal:
     - On Windows: Press `Windows + R`, type `cmd`, and hit Enter.
     - On Mac/Linux: Open the Terminal from your Applications.
-1. In the terminal, type `cd` followed by the path to the folder with the .jar file, then run the following command: java -jar volunsync.jar
+5. In the terminal, type `cd` followed by the path to the folder with the .jar file, then run the following command: java -jar name_of_jar_file.
+For example "java -jar volunsync-v1.4.jar".
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the User Guide on your browser.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the User Guide on your browser.<br>
    Some example commands you can try:

     * `list` : Lists all volunteers and events in the VolunSync database.